 Let’s now start taking a closer look at Test Freak’s individual ingredients to see where this product stands.

 • Vitamin B6 – Generally speaking, we always like to see B Vitamins used in supplements.
-You probably already know that B Vitamins are essential nutrients needed by your body to be able to function properly.
-B6 is a common testosterone booster ingredient.
-It has been suggested that being deficient in it could negatively affect testosterone levels.
+You probably already know that B Vitamins are essential nutrients that you need from your diet.
+Vitamin B6 contributes to a normal energy-yielding metabolism and the normal function of the nervous system.

-• Fenugreek – Fenugreek is a good testosterone booster ingredient.
-As well as being a rich source of Magnesium and Zinc there are some studies which suggest that supplementing with Fenugreek could help to boost testosterone levels.
-It’s a solid inclusion in the Test Freak formula.
+• Fenugreek – Fenugreek is a good ingredient.
+As well as being a rich source of Magnesium and Zinc there are some studies which suggest that supplementing with Fenugreek could have other benefits.

-• Saw Palmetto – This is another ingredient that has been touted for its ability to raise testosterone levels.
-However, there’s not much actual evidence to support this claim.
+• Saw Palmetto – This is another ingredient that has been touted for its ability to have certain effects.
+However, there’s not much actual evidence to support the claims.

 • Stinging Nettle – While it may sound like a painful ingredient to consume, fortunately it isn’t.
-There isn’t a great deal of evidence to suggest that Stinging Nettle can actually directly increase testosterone levels.
+There isn’t a great deal of evidence to suggest that Stinging Nettle can actually directly help in a supplement like this.

 There are some decent things in the Test Freak ingredients formula, such as Magnesium, Zinc and Fenugreek.

-However, some of our top-rated testosterone booster ingredient’s didn’t make it into the formula.
+However, some of our top-rated ingredient’s didn’t make it into the formula.
 Namely:

 • D-Aspartic Acid